 - Pre-application construction meetings

-- Community Forums for transportation concurrency, light rail, park construction, political
+- Community Forums for transportation, light rail, park construction, political candidates and land use

 - Neighborhood Action Plans